Bleach (TV series): Release

 Viz Media obtained the foreign television, home video and merchandising rights to the Bleach anime from TV Tokyo Corporation, and Shueisha on March 15, 2006.
 Viz Media had later licensed its individual Bleach merchandising rights to several different companies.
 In North America, the series first premiered on Canada's YTV channel in the Bionix programming block on September 9, 2006.
 Cartoon Network's Adult Swim began airing Bleach in the United States on September 10, 2006.
 Adult Swim stopped broadcasting episodes of the English adaptation on October 13, 2007, after airing the first 52 episodes of the series.
 It was replaced with another Viz Media series, Death Note, to provide Studiopolis more time to dub additional episodes of Bleach.
 The series resumed airing on March 2, 2008, but went back on hiatus on November 21, 2009, after the 167th episode.
 The series returned to the block with new episodes on August 28, 2010, replacing Fullmetal Alchemist: Brotherhood.
 The anime joined the relaunched Toonami anime block, when it returned to Adult Swim on May 27, 2012.
 The series ended on November 2, 2014, and continued airing reruns on Adult Swim until February 1, 2015.

 Viz Media had released the first 135 episodes on 32 DVD compilations of the English adaptation of the anime from November 28, 2006, to September 21, 2010, and released the entire series on 26 box sets from October 6, 2008, to September 29, 2015.
 In July 2016, Viz Media announced the uncut Blu-ray box-set release of the series.
 The 366 episodes were collected in thirteen sets, released from July 19, 2016, to December 7, 2021.

 In the United Kingdom, Bleach premiered on AnimeCentral on September 13, 2007, with episodes airing weekly.
+Anime Limited started releasing the series on Blu-ray in the United Kingdom on November 4, 2024.
 The English dubbed version of Bleach premiered on Animax Asia on December 18, 2009, with the first 52 episodes; the "season 2" premiered on March 18, 2011, this time with the original Japanese audio with English subtitles.